 Pure, unfiltered happiness is everywhere.
 All we have to do is be aware of it.
 But that’s just it: in our busy society, it’s not as simple as it seems.
 Just think about it: when were you focused for hours without being distracted?
 You probably need a minute to think of something – if you can find an example.
 Attention and time are scarce these days.
 Smartphones and social media enable us to be in touch with others all day long.
 We hurry from one place to another to do all the tasks we have, but we forget to reflect on the things that really matter.

-You probably know the expression ‘Energy flows where attention goes’.
-Let’s focus on little moments of happiness, meaningful relationships and gratitude.
-It isn’t all that hard, if we spend 20 minutes a day on it.
+You probably know the expression “Energy flows where attention goes”.
+Let’s focus on little moments of happiness, meaningful relationships, and gratitude.
+It isn’t all that hard if we spend 20 minutes a day on it.
 Besides: training our attention is like training our muscles.
-The more you do it, the better you get at guiding your mind in the right directions and positive thinking.
+The more you do it, the better you get at guiding your mind in the right direction and positive thinking.

 A green environment has a positive effect on the mind.
-There’s a scientific study that proves that patients heal quicker if they have a nice view on nature instead of a brick wall.
+There’s a scientific study that proves that patients heal quicker if they have a nice view of nature instead of a brick wall.
 Most people work in surroundings with lots of screens and buildings.
 That’s why it feels so good to go outside for a minute and pay attention to nature.
 It doesn’t have to take hours, five minutes are enough to gain fresh positive energy.
 A small walk in the park after lunch gives a real serotonin boost.
-Feel the wind in your hair, absorb the colours of the plants and flowers and listen how the birds tweet.
+Feel the wind in your hair, absorb the colors of the plants and flowers, and listen to how the birds tweet.

 Text: Joanne Wienen

 Empathy means being able to put yourself in someone else’s shoes.
 It’s a quality...
 Read more

 Simply standing in front of a horse and gently stroking his nose can suddenly make...
 Read more